frenchie4111/frenchie4111.github.io/_posts/2021-02-20-How-to-design-a-motherboard-for-your-project-part-1.md

 Before you can begin drawing a schematic and layout, you need to find or create models for each and every one of your components.
 A device model contains both a **symbol** for part (goes in the schematic) and a **footprint** of the part (for the layout).
 I will list out some great resources for finding or creating these here.
 I can create a full tutorial for creating your own component models if you are interested, let me know at mdl0394@gmail.com

-One thing to not is that Eagle comes pre-packaged with a bunch of common components.
+One thing to note is that Eagle comes pre-packaged with a bunch of common components.
 These are mostly things like standard resistors/capacitors.
 It's worth checking the pre-installed library before spending too much time scouring the internet.
 The easiest way to check the library is to use the "Add Part" button discussed in section 3.2 of this tutorial.

 ### 2.1.
 Octopart